httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 The initial value of the parameter is zero (0x0) meaning that the server is not interested in seeing a CACHE_DIGEST frame.

 Some underlying transports allow the server's first flight of application data to reach the client at around the same time when the client sends it's first flight data.
-When such transport (e.g., TLS 1.3 {{I-D.ietf-tls-tls13}} in full-handshake mode) is used, a client can postpone sending the CACHE_DIGEST frame until it receives a SETTINGS_CACHE_DIGEST settings value.
+When such transport (e.g., TLS 1.3 {{I-D.ietf-tls-tls13}} in full-handshake mode) is used, a client can postpone sending the CACHE_DIGEST frame until it receives a ACCEPT_CACHE_DIGEST settings value.

 When the underlying transport does not have such property (e.g., TLS 1.3 in 0-RTT mode), a client can reuse the settings value found in previous connections to that origin {{RFC6454}} to make assumptions.